alt-glitch/blog/content/posts/making-rl-envs.md

 `state['info']` lets us store IDs and metadatas.

 Tasks are classified into different suites based on the type of environment.

-> ⚠️ Caution!
-Anything you store here has to be serialised by PyArrow and it doesn't do well with objects and BaseModels with changing types.
-Recommend storing enough information to be able to create the object *per* task during the `setup_state` event.

 **User tasks and Injection tasks**